 Contact the elderly, the only national charity dedicated to tackling loneliness and social isolation among older people.
 The charity is supported by a network of volunteers who often arrange gatherings and tea parties.

 Events and engagements

 The Mayor attends hundreds of events every year, both inside the town and across the country, acting as a representative for Warrington.
 You can take a look at events the Mayor attends on Facebook and Twitter.
 You can also invite the Mayor to an event.

 There's nothing at the moment but keep an eye out for future events

 The Mayor's role and history

 The formal election of the Mayor takes place during the annual meeting of the council, usually in May.
 The term of office lasts for one year.
-A Deputy Mayor is appointed to assist the Mayor throughout the year and it is usual for the deputy to succeed to the Mayor the following year - Cllr Wendy Johnson is the Deputy Mayor of Warrington for 2018-19.
+A Deputy Mayor is appointed to assist the Mayor throughout the year and it is usual for the deputy to succeed to the Mayor the following year - Cllr Maureen Creaghan is the Deputy Mayor of Warrington for 2018-19.
 Find out more about the Mayor's role, history, protocol and the robes, chains and other civic regalia.